Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 export REDIS_URL=redis://user:xxxxxx@some-redis.com:10340 # A Redis cluster URL
 ```

-## Installing the dependencies
+## Install the dependencies

 Kuadrant integrates with Istio as a Gateway API provider.
-Before you can try Kuadrant, we need to setup an Istio based Gateway API provider.
-For this we will use the `Sail` operator.
+Before you can use Kuadrant, you must set up an Istio-based Gateway API provider.
+For this step, you will use the Sail Operator.

 ### Install v1 of Gateway API: